 This is how your Blog.
 You can access Blog and Admin Dashboard using URLs

 XAMPP offers a great flexibility allowing you to install multiple WordPress on localhost without any additional cost.
-Both the method shown above are easy.
+Both the method shown above is easy.